 Zero Waste Path Shop (UK): I’ve always been in love with this shop, their soaps look amazing and they have the most amazing ethos.
 Can strongly recommend.

 Zwoice (UK): An amazing shop with a great selection of sustainable fashion items, as well as practical zero waste gear.
-Zwoice also has a lot of focus on zero waste in every stop of their business, which means relying on green energy and supporting local and ethical businesses.
+Zwoice also has a lot of focus on zero waste at every step of its business, which means relying on green energy and supporting local and ethical businesses.

 EarthHero (US): An online store with every sustainable alternative, clothes, kitchen, beauty you name it.
 Worth a look if you’re located in the US.